sfepy/sfepy/doc/index.rst

    Work on SfePy is partially supported by the following projects:

-   - project GAP108/11/0853 (Nanostructures with transition metals: Towards ab-initio material design) of Czech Science Foundation, since 2011;
-   - project NT13326 of Ministry of Health of the Czech Republic, since 2012;
    - project GAP101/12/2315 (Modelling of acoustic wave propagation in strongly heterogeneous media; multi-scale numerical and analytical approaches) of Czech Science Foundation, since 2012.

    In past, work on SfePy was partially supported by the following projects:

+   - project NT13326 of Ministry of Health of the Czech Republic, in 2012-2015;
+   - project GAP108/11/0853 (Nanostructures with transition metals: Towards ab-initio material design) of Czech Science Foundation, in 2011-2015;
    - project MSM4977751303 (Failure prediction of heterogeneous materials, components of mechanical and biomechanical systems) of Ministry of Education, Youth and Sports of the Czech Republic, in 2005-2011;